Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Simulations

 \section{Simulations}

-To investigate the selection effect on kSZ, it is essential to accurately model the distribution of baryonic gas within the large-scale structures where halos are embedded.
-In this work, we use the hydrodynamical simulations \verb|Magneticum|\footnote{\href{http://www.magneticum.org/}{http://www.magneticum.org/}}\,\citep{Dolag2025EncyclopediaDay}. \verb|Magneticum| is a series of cosmological simulations that follow WMAP7 cosmology, including a comprehensive range of physical processes, such as a subgrid model of radiative cooling, a uniform time-dependent UV background, star formation and stellar feedback, growth of black holes, and feedback from active galactic nuclei\,(AGN), which are essential for modeling the ICM\,\citep{Hirschmann2014CosmologicalDownsizing}. \verb|Magneticum| is able to reproduce the critical properties of SZ observation from Planck\,\citep{Dolag2016, Dolag2025EncyclopediaDay}.
-Several SZ products are constructed from \verb|Magneticum|, such as lightcones and full sky maps\,\citep{Soergel2018CosmologySimulations, Dolag2016, Coulton2022EffectsStudies}.
+To investigate the selection effect on kSZ signals, it is essential to accurately model the distribution of baryonic gas within the large-scale structures where halos are embedded.
+In this work, we used the hydrodynamical simulations of \verb|Magneticum|\footnote{\href{http://www.magneticum.org/}{http://www.magneticum.org/}}\,\citep{Dolag2025EncyclopediaDay}. \verb|Magneticum| is a series of cosmological simulations that follow WMAP7 cosmology, including a comprehensive range of physical processes, such as a subgrid model of radiative cooling, a uniform time-dependent UV background, star formation and stellar feedback, growth of black holes, and feedback from active galactic nuclei\,(AGNs), which are essential for modeling the ICM\,\citep{Hirschmann2014CosmologicalDownsizing}.
+The subgrid models are calibrated to reproduce the gas properties of clusters at $z=0$.
+Remarkably, even without tuning to stellar properties, the simulations reproduce many stellar-based scaling relations\,\citep{Dolag2025EncyclopediaDay}, while it could be challenging for cosmological simulations calibrated primarily to stellar properties to accurately model gas scaling relations and kinematic properties\,\citep{Popesso2024, vandeSande2019}.
+Moreover, \verb|Magneticum| is able to reproduce the critical properties of SZ observations from Planck\,\citep{Dolag2016, Dolag2025EncyclopediaDay}.
+Therefore, the \texttt{Magneticum} simulations are particularly suitable for studying the ICM.